Inventory, 50 lbs : 0

 Finnish potatoes are available year-round.

 Finnish potatoes are high in potassium and vitamin C and also contain iron and fiber.

 German tinkers first introduced potatoes to Finland when they came to work in Inkoo in the 1730’s, but the tuber remained relatively obscure in the country.
 Germany, who had known the potato since the 1580’s, introduced it to the Finnish soldiers in 1757 when fighting in the Pomeranian War.
 When the soldiers returned home, this “earth-apple” spread throughout the country with farmers developing new varieties.
-Finnish potatoes steadily gained in popularity with the help of The Finnish Economic Society, reverends preaching its value on Sundays, and by the country’s distillers transforming it into spirits.
+Finnish potatoes steadily gained in popularity with the help from The Finnish Economic Society, reverends preaching its value on Sundays, and by the country’s distillers transforming it into spirits.
 Eventually, potatoes became the Nordic country’s most commonly grown crop.
 Today Finnish potatoes can be found at specialty markets and grocers in Europe.

 Recipes that include Finnish Potatoes.
 One is easiest, three is harder.